 Through our Irish entity, Citrefine is able to issue the relevant documentation to confirm that we are an Article 95 listed supplier under the BPR.
 Please ask us for this information if required.
 You can also find the most recent article 95 listing by clicking here, downloading the relevant pdf file, and searching for Citriodiol® by its CAS No. 1245629-80-4

 Gaining access to data to support your registrations

 If you have your own formulation, you will probably need to develop your own phys/chem and efficacy data to support your product submission.
 You may be able to rely on Citrefine's data to support some or all of the toxicity endpoints required.

 If you wish to rely on one of our formulations, we can assist further as we have a large body of data to support such product registrations.

 Relying on our data typically involves our providing you with citation rights to certain studies through a letter of access (LoA).
 Depending on the access required, we may ask you to sign an agreement that gives us your commitment that you will purchase the Citriodiol® you require for your product from us.
 There may also be a data access fee.
 Please contact us to discuss these terms in more detail.

 There is more information available about Citriodiol® and the BPR in the Regulatory section of our FAQs.

 The regulatory situation in the USA and the rest of the World

 In the United States, Citriodiol® is more commonly known as Oil of Lemon Eucalyptus, or OLE.
-It was first registered with the Environmental Protection Agency in 2002.
-Since then, it has been sold nationwide in a 30% or 40% formula, and it is the only naturally sourced repellent whose efficacy against the mosquitoes that carry the Zika virus and West Nile disease, that is recognised by the Centers for Disease Control and Prevention.
+It was first registered with the Environmental Protection Agency in 2002, since then, it has been sold nationwide in a 30% or 40% formula.
+It is the only naturally sourced non-GMO repellent whose efficacy against mosquitoes that carry Zika virus and West Nile virus is recognised by the Centers for Disease Control and Prevention.
 Please see this direct link to a published document on the US CDC website.

 Rest of the World